Maintenance Free Protection

 Cameron Ungar, Associate General Manager, Walter Pyramid-Director of Event Services stated, “In my time at Long Beach State University and the Walter Pyramid, I have submitted work orders for all sorts of building systems and equipment.
 However, I have never submitted a work order for the building framework.
 It has been a worry-free building component while also servicing as an awe-inspiring building feature here at the California State University, Long Beach campus."

-The magic of hot-dip galvanizing has once again proven its worth, protecting the structural integrity of this architectural masterpiece for many additional decades to come.
+The strength of hot-dip galvanizing has once again proven its worth, protecting the structural integrity of this architectural masterpiece for many additional decades to come.